 3rd $330 Nicole Nester

 $100 Kia Sidbury

 Top 4 l-r: Shanna Lewis, Nicole Nester, Pete Bowen (owner, Coins of the Realm), Teri Thomas, Lai Li

 Shanna Lewis gets by Lai Li twice, double hill, to win JPNEWT season opener

 Skip Maloney, AZBilliards

-Tour director Linda Shea thanked the ownership and staff at First Break Sports Bar, as well as title sponsor J. Pechauer Custom Cues, Coins of the Realm, Turtle Rack (www.mezzusa.com), Baltimore City Cues, Billy Bay Bunn Cue Repair and the live stream, sponsored by Britanya E. Rapp of angle aim art.
-The next stop on the JPNEWT, scheduled for the weekend of October 12-13, will be hosted by Eagle Billiards in Dickson City, PA.
+Tour director Linda Shea thanked the ownership and staff at Triple Nines, as well as title sponsor J. Pechauer Custom Cues, Coins of the Realm, The Turtle Rack (www.mezzusa.com), Baltimore City Cues, and the live stream, sponsored by Britanya E. Rapp, billiards artist (angle aim Art).
+The next stop on the JPNEWT, scheduled for the weekend of April 4-5, will be hosted by Markley Billiards in Norristown, PA.

 THANK YOU !